akibul89/akibul89/README.md

 I am a professional Web Developer and WordPress expert.
 I have more than 3+ years of experience

-Skills: PHP / REACT / JS / HTML / CSS
+Skills: Java / Spring Boot / MySQL / PHP / REACT / JS / HTML / CSS

 - 🔭 I’m currently working on Fiverr
 - 🌱 I’m currently learning JavaScript